 Trustees are appointed for a term of two years by a resolution passed at a meeting of the charity Trustees.
+The constitution was amended in the year so that charity trustees serving for one term could be reappointed for further consecutive terms.

 Individuals are selected for appointment as Trustees with regard to the skills, knowledge and experience needed for the effective administration of the charity.
 To ensure we have the right skills and support, the Trustees and Advisors bring a host of relevant knowledge and expertise, from a range of sectors.
-In future, we will extend access to more advisors to ensure we have the right team around the Board.
-Trustees who retire can be reappointed after an interval of 2 years.
-Trustees may join the Advisory Panel if they wish in this period.